BucketOfFish/photon_method/README.md

     Mll modeling is also done in GetPhotonSmearing.C in line 113: GetMllHistogram(ch).
     After Mll, we compute the two lepton kinematics in line 538: GetIndividualLeptonInfo(z_4vec).

-5. "cd Reweighting; source reweight.sh; cd .." to reweight photon data/MC.
+4. After this we reweight photon data/MC.

     The reweighting binning is defined in BasicSetting.C (pt_bin).
     The reweighting histograms are sampled in GetReweightingHistogram.C.